Skip to main content

 Giving a detailed description ties in with the next point: you’ve got to be honest with your listing if you want to avoid any issues with the transaction.

-If there are any stains, rips or marks it’s best to be honest from the beginning.
+If there are any stains, rips, or marks, it’s best to be honest from the beginning and include photos of any signs of wear or damage to the dress.
 Dry cleaning doesn’t always remove every mark.
-But don’t worry, stains and marks actually aren’t as likely to affect your selling prospects as much as you might think.
+But don’t worry - small stains and marks aren’t as likely to affect your selling prospects as you might think.

 7. Have a Fair Returns Policy